Samarinda East Kalimantan, Indonesia Travel Guide

 Drink bottled water, eat well-cooked food, peel fruits.

 Avoid ice in drinks unless assured of a safe source.
-Be cautious with street food sitting out.
+Be wary of street food sitting out.

 Drink plenty of Bottled water, wear light clothing, seek shade.